 Multiple cars are the norm for many households, but saying goodbye to an extra vehicle can free up cash.
 If one of the cars is sitting idle in the garage, then giving it up is an easy cost saver.

-Travel is usually on the top of the list for retirees, but doing that frequently is expensive.
+Travel is usually at the top of the list for retirees, but doing that frequently is expensive.
 Deals abound during off-peak travel periods.
 Avoid times when schools are closed and families are traveling or during other high peak periods to save on airplane tickets, hotels, and rental cars.
-Choosing to fly on off days of the week like Tuesdays, Wednesday and Saturday can also save a bundle.
+Choosing to fly on off days of the week like Tuesdays, Wednesdays, and Saturdays can also save a bundle.

-Getting old isn’t all bad, particularly after you reach 50.
-Senior discounts are available on everything from groceries to move tickets, clothes to insurance.
-An AARP card only costs $16 a year, but provides a variety of discounts that AARP has negotiated for its members.
-Some retailers don’t advertise senior discounts, so it makes sense to always ask.
+Getting old isn't all bad, particularly after you reach 50.
+Senior discounts are available on everything from groceries to movie tickets, clothes to insurance.
+An AARP card only costs $16 a year but provides a variety of discounts that AARP has negotiated for its members.
+Some retailers don't advertise senior discounts, so it makes sense to always ask.